 By 2012,UK central government was concerned that English local authorities were not publishing data as consistently as they could.
-Research by the National Audit Office in 2012 and a Local Government Association survey in the same year pointed to variability in levels of publication for different data.
-For example, only 4 percent of authorities were publishing details of land and assets (worth £220 billion).
+Research by the National Audit Office in 2012 and a Local Government Association survey in the same year pointed to

 In 2014, the government used secondary legislation (called statutory instruments) to amend the Local Government Planning and Land Act 1980 following a debate in Parliament.
-One of the instruments required positive affirmation (requiring parliamentary agreement through a debate), and one was negative (and did not require a debate).
-These instruments were passed and have amended how regularly data will be published and what is included in the schemes.
+One of the instruments required positive affirmation (requiring parliamentary agreement through a debate), and one was negative (and did not require a debate).7 These instruments were passed and have amended how regularly data will be published and what is included in the schemes.

 Alongside this, the government produced successively updated versions of the Local Government Transparency Code.
 A series of three consultations took place in 2013, with a draft then circulated and tested on six selected local authorities.
-The questions from the consultation were turned into a document containing frequently asked questions to assist with good practice.
-The latest version of the Code was published on 27 February 2015, extending the regulations to cover social housing data.
+The questions from the consultation were turned into a document containing frequently asked questions to assist with good practice.8 The latest version of the Code was published on 27 February 2015, extending the regulations to cover social housing data.9

 The Code is part of a wider series of changes to local government transparency and accountability over the past few years.
 Reforms also cover the abolition of the Audit Commission in 2014, mandatory reporting of certain information to central government, as well as innovations such as allowing the public to use social media in local council meetings.
-The commitment's progress was greatly helped by strong Ministerial and political interest and support.
+10 The commitment's progress was greatly helped by strong Ministerial and political interest and support.